Skip to content

 --custom-formatter <custom_formatter>

-File that loads a custom formatter to use for output
+File that loads a custom formatter to use for terminal output

 --threads <threads>

-File that loads custom formats that are Lua-compatible
+File that loads custom language that is Lua-compatible

 -d {DEBUG,INFO,WARNING},